Olivia Peguero

-Olivia Peguero (born 1961) is a Dominican contemporary landscape and botanical artist.
+Olivia Peguero (born 1961) is a Dominican and American contemporary landscape and botanical painter and sculptor.
 Painting most of the year in the Dominican Republic and Florida, she is known for producing all of her studies and the majority of her finished pieces en plein air.
-Unlike many other Dominican artists, her works are created in oil using a more traditional European style, many times depicting life as birth, existence and death within her flowers.
+Unlike many other Dominican artists, her works are created in oil paint, using a more traditional European-style, many times depicting life as birth, existence and death within her flowers.
 Two common themes present in Peguero art are the conservation of old growth Dominican forests and pride in Dominican heritage.

 In 2007, Peguero enlisted the help of a few important collectors and corporate sponsors to form the Peguero Arte Libros Foundation and the Art Books for Education Program.
 A large percentage of the proceeds from the sale of her art are donated to the foundation.

 Early life and early education

 Peguero was born in Las Salinas, Barahona Province, and grew up in the small towns of Miches, El Seibo Province, on the east coast, and Las Salinas, Barahona Province, in the southwest.
-She attended the Mahatma Gandhi secondary school in Santo Domingo and after graduation, moved to New York City, New York, to join her parents who had immigrated a few years prior.
+She attended the Mahatma Gandhi secondary school in Santo Domingo and after graduation, moved to New York City, to join her parents who had immigrated a few years prior.

 Although she was mostly isolated from the arts as a child, she was strongly influenced by the Dutch Masters style and it seemed only natural that the same style be applied in a lush, Caribbean environment.
 Today, many people associate Peguero art as only tropical or island oriented, but much of her work and training focused on mastering traditional architectural, botanical and landscape methods with her early paintings often being completed in and around the Lake District in England.